Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/04-packet-switching/README.md

 ### Support

-GitHub issues are used for tracking requests and bugs.
-For questions go to [forums](https://adaptivesupport.amd.com/s/?language=en_US).
+GitHub issues will be used for tracking requests and bugs.
+For questions go to [forums](https://adaptivesupport.amd.com/s/topiccatalog).

 <p class="sphinxhide" align="center"><sub>Copyright © 2020–2026 Advanced Micro Devices, Inc.</sub></p>